magnoborgo/NukeAutoScriptImporter/readme.md

 The ideia is to place .nk files in a temporary folder and get rid of them after importing (deleting them automatically)

-Its very specially usefull if you set it to a shortcut in Nuke's menu.py:

 #### Instructions to use ####

 Set up the default import folder path on init.py or menu.py with the code below: